mheydt/GettingAndCleaningDataProject/README.md

 * The columns are then renamed to descriptive labels
 * Plyr is then used to summarize the columns by subject and activity
 * And the result is written to averages_by_subject_and_activity.txt

+A code book for the resultant data set is available in the codebook.md file.